Package Support Framework

 When users start your application, the Package Support Framework launcher is the first executable that runs.
 It reads your configuration file and injects the runtime fixes and the runtime manager DLL into the application process.
 The runtime manager applies the fix when it's needed by the application to run inside of an MSIX container.

-How to use the Package Support Framework
+Get started using the Package Support Framework

 After you create a package for your application, install and run it, and observe its behavior.
 You might receive error messages that can help you identify a compatibility issue.
 You can also use Process Monitor to identify issues.

 After you find an issue, you can check our GitHub page for a fix.
 If you find one, you can apply it to your package.
-Our Step-by-step guide shows you how to do this.
+Our step-by-step guide shows you how to do this.
 It will also show you how to use the Visual Studio debugger to step through your application and verify that the fix is working and that it has resolved the compatibility issue.

 If you can't find a runtime fix that addresses your issue, you can create one.
 To do that, you'll identify which function calls fail when your application runs in an MSIX container.
 Then, you can create replacement functions that you'd like the runtime manager to call instead.
 This gives you an opportunity to replace the implementation of a function with behavior that conforms to the rules of the modern runtime environment.